nomi811/CV/README.md

 #### Works well with other people

 I am comfortable working with other people and on teams.
-During my time at Makers Academy I worked on a remote cohort with people from 10 different countries.
-It was a valuable experience getting to work with people from different cultures, backgrounds and native languages.
+During my time at Makers Academy I worked on a remote cohort with people from 10 different countries, who had different cultures, backgrounds and native languages.
 Every day was a new pair programming experience.
 I also worked on 3 different team projects each with new team members.
 I was successfully able to adapt to the unique dynamics posed by each team or pair partner.
 At times I stepped up and filled the mediator role of the team to smooth tensions created by conflicting opinions.

 I also have experience working with people in variations of customer service roles.
 I helped elderly people with their daily living needs as a Certified Nurse Assistant.
 As an Administrative Assistant, I helped both the staff and congregation with a variety of needs.
 Also,  I have had experience with customer service in the retail sector.